kumulynja/nwc_wallet/README.md

 Also the [Nostr Wallet Connect workshop](https://www.youtube.com/watch?v=V-7u7bJccSM) of [Plebdevs](https://www.plebdevs.com/) as instructed by [gudnuf](https://x.com/da_goodenough) was very helpful in understanding the NWC protocol.

 Also a special shootout to the amazing people at [Flash](https://paywithflash.com/), who are building the first Bitcoin payment gateway on top of Nostr Wallet Connect.
-Thanks to them I could see the great potential of the NWC protocol and decided to build this package.
+They showed me the great potential of the NWC protocol and their work has been a motivation for me to build this package.

 ## NWC Apps